laxertu/eric/docs_markdown/docs.md

 Bases: [`MessageQueueListener`](#eric_sse.listener.MessageQueueListener)

-Wraps a listener to benchmark its on_message method.
+Wraps a listener to profile its on_message method.

 <a id="eric_sse.profile.ListenerWrapper.__init__"></a>